 Arts-based inquiry uses the aesthetics, methods, and practices of the literary, performance, and visual arts as well as dance, theater, drama, film, collage, video, and photography.
 Arts-based inquiry is intertextual [and] it crosses the borders of art and research...
 When grounded in a critical performance pedagogy, arts-based work can be used to advance a progressive political agenda that addresses issues of social inequity.
 (The Sage Handbook of Qualitative Research, 3rd edition, Eds.
 Norman K. Denzin & Yvonna S. Lincoln, 2005, pp. 642).

 Arts-based practices are particularly useful for research projects that aim to describe, explore, or discover...
 The use of arts-based representational strategies brings academic scholarship to a wider audience [because it is] free from discipline-specific jargon and other prohibitive... barriers.
 (Method Meets Art: Arts-based Research Practices, Patricia Leavy, 2009, 12-14).

 Australian scholar Jill Franz also has developed notions of research as a craft, linking to research in design disciplines.
-Franz suggests that the value of such an arts-based process is in its admittance of issues such as creativity, intuition, and a degree of serendipity that are normally excluded from the conventional research text .
-She also emphasises the need for a strong reflexive element as a key part of this methodology, referencing Zeisel’s descriptions of design as ‘iterative cycles of imagining, representation and testing’ .
+Franz suggests that the value of such an arts-based process is in its admittance of issues such as creativity, intuition, and a degree of serendipity that are normally excluded from the conventional research text [Anchor] .
+She also emphasizes the need for a strong reflexive element as a key part of this methodology, referencing Zeisel’s descriptions of design as ‘iterative cycles of imagining, representation and testing’ [Anchor] .
 (Recite's key terms)